 A. Each interactive element (e.g. menu, hyperlink, button) and function (e.g. annotations) allows keyboard-only operation both with and without assistive technology.
-N/A Additional Information: Non-assistive technology only.
+N/A Additional Information: No interactive elements content in the book.
 B. Each interactive element conveys information to assistive technology regarding the element's name, type, and status (e.g. "Play, button, selected").
-N/A Additional Information: Non-assistive technology only.
+N/A Additional Information: No interactive elements content in the book.
 C. All instructions, prompts, and error messages necessary to complete forms are conveyed as text to assistive technology (or are rendered by an application such as a browser, media player, or reader that offers this functionality).
-N/A Additional Information: Non-assistive technology only.
+N/A Additional Information: No interactive elements content in the book.